adhocteam/ca-alert/README.md

 #### a.
 Assigned one (1) leader and gave that person authority and responsibility and held that person accountable for the quality of the prototype submitted

 We assigned Leanna Miller Sharkey as the product manager for this project.
-She is a technical project manager for our vets.gov program and has led teams to many successful product launches.
-As the product manager, Leanna worked with the delivery manager to translate of the prototype requirements into a prioritized product backlog.
+As the Product Manager, Leanna worked with the delivery manager to translate of the prototype requirements into a prioritized product backlog.
 Next, she worked closely with user research to define the research strategy, recruitment of participants, and the specific questions to ask to meet the goals.

 Daily, Leanna groomed and prioritized the backlog, translated user feedback into specific user stories, and approved completed stories.
 She worked closely with design to define and iterate on the process map and wireframes.
 She worked in concert with the technical architect to weigh the technical implications of product decisions.